andriizayac/EagleHigh_educ_demography/README.md

 # EagleHigh_educ_demography
-This is an educational R Shiny app introducing an interaction between plant populations, environment, and disturbance regimes
+This is an R Shiny app developed to introduce middle and high school students to the concepts of plant populations, ecological disturbance, and adversary effects of invasive species.
+The app was developed by Andrii Zaiats, Jennifer Foster, Amethyst Tagney, and Trevor Caughlin.
+Photo credits: Peter Olsoy, Andrii Zaiats, ...